k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![image](images/06_01.PNG)

 Each SQL statement, which is combined by the UNION operator, has a **Q** icon in the **Main window**.
-Clicking the **Q** icon of each SQL statement opens it in the Main window, where you can add DB objects and link them to each other in order to edit the SQL statement in the Union query.
+Clicking the **Q** icon of each SQL statement opens it in the Main window, where you can add DB objects and link them to each other in order to edit the SQL statement in the SQL query.

 2. To modify the **Union query**, perform either one of the following actions: